GuillaumeGomez/rfcs/text/000-rustdoc-bundle-local-resources.md

 /// Using a local image ![with relative path](../local/image.png)
 ```

+If the path isn't referring to a file, a warning will be emitted and rustdoc will left the path unchanged in the generated documentation.

 The local resources files are not affected by the `--resource-suffix`.

 # Reference-level explanation